ifm/royale-ros/README.md

 provided with it, or follow [our instructions](doc/royale_install.md) which allow you to integrate it with your package manager (assuming you are on a Debian-based system like Ubuntu).
-Once you have installed Royale, continue on with the instructions below to built and install `royale-ros`.
+Once you have installed Royale, continue on with the instructions below to build and install `royale-ros`.

-Building and installing `royale-ros` is done via `catkin`.
+Building and installing `royale-ros` is done via [catkin](http://wiki.ros.org/catkin).
 The following step-by-step instructions should get you up-and-running quickly -- we realize there are various ways of doing this, one viable way now follows.

 TODO... provide build and install instructions